cmclark00/XBLA-Automation/Readme.md

 In Windows this is usually C:\Users\username.
 In Linux this is usually /home/username.

-Delete the text files named delete me from both the XBLA and XBlA_Unpacked folders.
+Delete the text files named delete me from both the XBLA and XBLA_Unpacked folders.

 Place all of your archived XBLA games in the XBLA folder.
 If the archive name doesn't match the title of the game then fix that now.

-Open a command line in your home directory and run "python extract.py"
+Open a command line in your home directory and run "python3 extract.py"

 Keep an eye on the terminal, eventually it will ask you to hit enter to launch wxPirs.
 Select the innermost file in the game directory in XBLA_Unpacked by clicking the open button and navigating to it, then click the save/extract button.
-Once it is done extracting all of the files close wxPirs and then hit enter in the command line window.
+Once it is done extracting all of the files close wxPirs and the program will move to the next Rar archive.
-## Very important: Do not hit enter for the second time until after you have closed wxPirs.
-If wxPirs is still open when you hit enter for the second time the script will crash .

-Repeat the last step until you have gone through all of your archives.
-You will know the script has ended when it shows your home directory as the final location in the terminal.
+Repeat the last step until you have gone through all of your Rar archives.

 Now you can move all of the game folders over to your Roms/xbox 360 folder in your EmulationStation DE setup and run the scraper.

 ### If you need to run the script again make sure the XBLA_Unpacked folder is empty.
 If it isn't empty the script will crash.

 Special note for Linux users, you will have to use wine to run wxPirs.
-Once you set that up it should run fine.
+Linux is not currently supported because wxPirs does some weird things when ran through wine.
+I am working on it, but since Xenia doesn't officially support linux either at the moment it just isn't a priority.